-The Wild Hotel’s airy and elegant decor – grounded by zen-enhancing organic touches like untreated timber, white linen and modish macramé – is in perfect harmony with the cobalt sea views, visible from almost everywhere thanks to its cliffside perch.
-Get ready for some tough calls – should you perch by the Aegean-gazing infinity pool or stretch out on the idyllic private beach?
-When the Cycladic sunshine gets too strong, pull up a stool for reviving meals in the romantic candle-lit taverna or head to the soul-restoring boutique spa – it’s in the works for 2020.
+The Wild Hotel’s uncluttered and whitewashed decor – grounded by zen-enhancing natural materials like untreated blonde wood, white linen and bamboo furniture – shifts the focus to those turquoise sea views, visible from almost everywhere thanks to its cliffside perch.
+Get ready for some hard decisions, like picking a prime sunbathing spot: should you kick off your Greek sandals by the Aegean-gazing infinity pool or down on the postcard-perfect stretch of private beach?
+When you need to beat a retreat from the Cycladic sunshine, pull up a stool for reviving meals in the romantic candle-lit taverna or head to the soul-restoring boutique spa – it’s in the works for 2020.

 Get this when you book through us: